miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Trip's drug quest and added Humanity loss to SM blueblood.
 +Made player sending Gimble to Vandal loose humanity then regain it.
 +Cleaned Mercurio's apartment and fixed some wrong bum animations.
-+Made Carson quest more logical by having the player phone Gimble.
++Made player phone Gimble in Carson quest and Carson remove McGee.
-+Restored Arthur's computer and starting monologue on the phone.
++Restored Arthur's computer and his starting monologue on the phone.
++Updated the Krimeputer log entries on Brian's and Muddy's deaths.
++Locked a haven door and moved Malcolm's bribe to Mercurio's house.
 Made morphine quest acknowledge and removed some first quest info.
 Fixed morphine quest updates after angering Mercurio and warehouse.
 Made you remember former knowledge of Rolf Toten and Virgil Crumb.